RDFLib/prez/README-Dev.md

 ## Release Process

 Semantic-release has been set up on this repository.
 Conventional Commit messages should be used for all commits (https://www.conventionalcommits.org/en/v1.0.0/), though it is not currently enforced with any actions etc. Releases are automatically made when PRs are merged to main, based on the commit messages.
-NB if squashing commits when merging a PR, the commit messages are merged, and the PR title will be included at the start of the commit message.
-This means the PR title needs to follow conventional commit conventions in order for the release process to be triggered.